-- the need to ensure that every company provides a full bilingual service as default to all customers, with Welsh first at all times. - the need to ensure that Welsh language online services, apps and new developments are equally as current as English ones - the Welsh language becomes part of companies' internal culture rather than a supplementary service transferred to external agencies. - the need to ensure that Welsh language services are not lost when receiving face to face services.
+- the need to ensure that every company provides a full bilingual service as default to all customers, with Welsh first at all times - the need to ensure that Welsh language online services, apps and new developments are equally as current as English ones - the Welsh language becomes part of companies' internal culture rather than a supplementary service transferred to external agencies - the need to ensure that Welsh language services are not lost when receiving face to face services

 In general, we did not find opposition from the public towards language duties.
-Outlined below are the main themes of the responses received from the public against making standards specifically applicable:
+Outlined below are the main themes of the responses received from the public against making the standards specifically applicable:

-- one respondent believed that customers should be given a language choice at the start rather than providing bilingual services to everyone. - although the respondent agrees in principle with imposing standards to ensure Welsh language services, they believe that consideration should be given to the additional costs and who will repay those costs.
+- one respondent believed that customers should be given a language choice at the start rather than providing bilingual services to everyone - although there is agreement with imposing standards to ensure Welsh language services, it is felt that consideration should be given to the additional costs and who will repay those costs

-The vast majority of responses received from the public via the website agreed that gas companies should be subject to the service delivery standards.
-A report-based response was provided by Cymdeithas yr laith's Rights Group who agreed unanimously that standards should be imposed on gas companies in Wales.
+The vast majority of responses received from the public via the website agreed that electricity companies should be subject to the service delivery standards.
+A reportbased response was provided by Cymdeithas yr laith with the group agreeing unanimously that standards should be imposed on electricity companies in Wales.
 Further comments were received via the questionnaire on the website as well as Cymdeithas yr laith's report asking companies to go a step further than proposed in the questionnaire.
-It was proposed that companies needed to recognise the official status of the Welsh language in Wales as well as recognise the rights of their workers and customers to receive Welsh language services.
+It was proposed that companies need to recognise the official status of the Welsh language in Wales as well as recognise the rights of their workers and customers to receive Welsh language services.
 There is a need to offer Welsh language services proactively to customers and ensure that the language is at the core of companies' services.

-The vast majority of respondents believed that gas companies should have to correspond bilingually with the public in Welsh, with the Welsh language first.
+The vast majority of respondents believed that electricity companies should have to correspond bilingually with the public in Wales, with the Welsh language first.
 A number of respondents believed that providing all information bilingually is the best way of ensuring that both languages are treated equally.
-One respondent disagreed and felt that gas companies should ask for the customer's language choice at the outset and provide the customer with Welsh only or English only correspondence in accordance with their wishes.
+One respondent disagreed and felt that electricity companies should ask for the customer's language choice at the outset and provide the customer with Welsh only or English only correspondence in accordance with their wishes.
 It was also noted that it is important to use Welsh addresses when corresponding with customers in Welsh and that this applies to Welsh street and town names.